Rewarding Brand Loyalty

 • Keeping consumers faithful requires a “combination of conversation and activation.”

-• Punch cards are going mobile: There are now mobile apps that track a person’s frequency at a venue.
+• Punch cards are going mobile: There are now mobile apps that track a person’s frequency of visits to a venue.

-• Show that you get your fans — People don’t want to connect with a company, they want to connect with other brands
+• Show that you get your fans — People don’t want to connect with a company, they want to communicate with other brands

 • It’s not just a dialogue anymore, it’s a trialogue — between you, a customer, and THEIR customers — they are now a brand and have their own audience.
 Do what makes sense for your brand, your customers and their customers.

-• If you can give the consumer a closer relationship with the brand or the product than they would have otherwise, you have something you can harness.
+• If you can establish a closer relationship between the consumer and the brand or product than they would have otherwise, you have something to harness.
 For example, if you’re a restaurant, and the lines are always crazy, offer currency in exchange for a checkin – is it premium seating, expedited service, skipping ahead in line?
 Figure out something that has high perceived value from the customer.

 • Test/have something foundational before you leap into other avenues.